mikependon/RepoDB.NET/pages/classes/querygroup.md

 #### Setting the Conjunction

 By default, the conjuction is equals to `AND`.
-Let us say you have the codes below.
+Let us say you have the code snippets below.

 ```csharp
 var queryFields = new []